Search by section

 09.02.2026

-Moskovsky Komsomolets (MK) has published an article about a new study from the European University at St. Petersburg.
-Researchers analyzed seasonal snowmobile and all-terrain vehicle routes in the Khatango-Anabarsky district (northern Krasnoyarsk Krai) and Yakutia.
-To do this, they proposed a new approach to mapping northern territories, combining remote sensing of the Earth via satellite imagery with methods from social anthropology.
+Moskovsky Komsomolets has written about on a new study by the European University.
+Scientists analyzed seasonal snowmobile and all-terrain vehicle routes in the Khatango-Anabar region (northern Krasnoyarsk Krai) and Yakutia.
+For this purpose they proposed a new approach to mapping northern territories, combining remote sensing using satellite imagery and social anthropology methods.

 Do Open Large Language Models Know What, Where, and When?
 New Research from SCSS Staff